-Environment Canada heat alert guidelines:
+Environment Canada issues heat warnings when:

-- A humidex is 40°C or higher for two consecutive days, or
+- A humidex is 40°C or higher for two consecutive days or

 Review the following brochures for specific at-risk groups: